undergrad-partner-school

 Financial Aid

-Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
-Check out some recent data to get the information about need-based and non-need-based monetary aid available at Kenyon College.
+Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for many students.
+Check out some recent data to get the info about need-based and non-need-based monetary aid at Kenyon College.

 Need-based